dougbutner/Geotemporal-NFT-Standard/README.md

 # Technical Summary ⚙️
 All media fields use IPFS.
+This is stored as text.

 All other info fields are strings.